Roger Hutton Yorkshire Cricket Wiki, Bio, Age, Net Wort, Wife, Ethnicity And Facts - It's Time To Think About Words

 Roger Hutton Wiki

-Richard Anthony Hutton was born on September 6, 1942, on the 6th September 1942 in Pudsey, Yorkshire, England.
-He is an former English cricketer.
+Richard Anthony Hutton was born on the 6th of September 1942 on the 6th September 1942 in Pudsey, Yorkshire, England.
+As a professional, he is an ex- English cricketer.
 He was a player in the English team of Yorkshire from 1962 to 1974, as well as for Transvaal from 1962 until 1974, and for Transvaal in South Africa.
-The highest score in a Test of 81 was in his final test match on The Oval against India.
-In the 1980-81 season, he toured Bangladesh as part of his Marylebone Cricket Club (MCC) team.
+The highest score in a Test of 81 was in his final test game, which took place on The Oval against India.
+In the years 1980-81, he played in Bangladesh as part of members of the Marylebone Cricket Club (MCC) team.
 Hutton served as the editor for The Cricketer magazine.

 Roger David Ethnicity & Networth Income